tinkerhub/TinkerHub-Learning-Paths/learning/Machine Learning/README.md

 1. [Sklearn](https://scikit-learn.org/stable/tutorial/index.html) : ML library with classic machine learning algorithms
 2. [Tensorflow](https://www.tensorflow.org/tutorials) & [keras](https://keras.io/getting_started/intro_to_keras_for_engineers/) : DL libary with keras as high level API
-3. [Pytorch](https://pytorch.org/tutorials/) : DL library built built focusing for research.
+3. [Pytorch](https://pytorch.org/tutorials/) : DL library built focusing on research.

 and the list goes on...

 :bulb: You can start with any of the libraries.
-I would recommend to use offical docs and tutorials to learn!
+I would recommend using official docs and tutorials to learn!